Estimated Reading Time : 1 minute, 24 seconds

 6 Servings

-The name 'pupusa' comes from the Nahuatl 'pupusawa' or 'pupushaua,' meaning 'swelling' or 'bulging filling.'
-This refers to the cooking process, where the dough inflates and slightly opens, allowing the filling ingredients to mix and create a unique culinary experience.
+The name "pupusa" comes from the Nahuatl "pupusawa" or "pupushaua," meaning "swelling" or "filled bump."
+This refers to the cooking process, where the dough inflates and slightly opens, allowing the filling ingredients to blend and create a unique culinary experience.

-Although originally small and simple, today there are versions like 'crazy pupusas,' which reach the size of a pizza and feature extravagant fillings.
+Although originally small and simple, nowadays there are versions like "crazy pupusas," which reach the size of a pizza and feature extravagant fillings.

-In addition to traditional ingredients, modern pupusas may include shrimp, chorizo, jalapeños, and bacon.
-This trend towards larger sizes and extravagant fillings reflects the versatility of pupusas and their ability to adapt to contemporary tastes, allowing each diner to experience a unique flavor.
+Besides traditional ingredients, modern pupusas can include shrimp, chorizo, jalapeños, and bacon.
+This trend toward larger sizes and fillings reflects the versatility of the pupusa and its ability to adapt to contemporary tastes, allowing each diner to experience a unique flavor.

 19

-Perhaps the next trend will be the arrival of sweet pupusas, in response to the creativity and innovation found in pupuserias in El Salvador and elsewhere around the world.
+Perhaps next we will see the emergence of sweet pupusas, in response to the creativity and innovation found in Salvadoran pupuserías and beyond.

 Appetizers